tolgadevsec/tolgadevsec/README.md

 I'm a web developer and PhD candidate at the [Abertay University](https://rke.abertay.ac.uk/en/persons/tolga-%C3%BCnl%C3%BC) where I research intrusion detection and response techniques for web applications.
 I'm also exploring the use of deception technology for application defense.

-You can follow me on [Twitter](https://twitter.com/tolgauedev) to stay up-to-date on recent projects and developments in my research area.

 <!--
 **tolgadevsec/tolgadevsec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.